The Facial Aging processes

 - fascia superficialis

-Both help give your skin a healthy look while the deep layer under and around the muscles makes your face look youthful.
+Both help gives your skin a healthy look while the deep layer under and around the muscles makes your face look youthful.

 However, as you age, the fat position and volume change.
 This, in turn, changes your facial appearance.
 And sagging becomes visible due to the excessive skin and elastic recoil.